What is the CAP Program?

 - Are experiencing an undue delay in the amendment of your IPE for the next period

 - Believe a vocational rehabilitation provider is not meeting your needs

 - Have problems that you and your DCRSA counselor did not resolve

 - Have problems that are preventing you from reaching your vocational goals

 - Do not agree when DCRSA seeks to close you case

 ULS-CAP makes every effort to provide effective rights-related advocacy for meritorious cases.
-However, if any individual is not satisfied with CAP's actions, he or she has the right to appeal to the Executive Director of ULS.
-This can be done by sending a letter within 30 days to the Ms. Jane Brown, Executive Director, University Legal Services, Inc. 220 I Street, N.E., Suite 130, Washington, DC 20002 with a statement of the reasons for the appeal.
+However, if any individual is not satisfied with CAP's actions, he or she has the right to file a grievance to the Executive Director of ULS.
+You can submit your grievance in writing to the Executive Director.
+A client may also lodge an oral grievance with a ULS staff member who shall put the grievance in writing and submit it to the Executive Director.